iobroker-community-adapters/ioBroker.beckhoff/README.md

     Important is that the AmsNetId and the AdressInfo (IP-Adress) matches with the Adapter Settings.
 For further Information about TwinCat Router and Security read Documentation on Synchronisierung [Beckhoff Information System](https://infosys.beckhoff.com/ "Beckhoff Information System")

 3. On TwinCat 2 Create a Struct and fill in your needed Symbols.
+Then add this Struct to a GlobalVariableTable.

     ##### Currently Supported Types: BOOL, BYTE, WORD, DWORD, SINT, USINT, INT, UINT, DINT, UDINT, REAL

-    Then add this Struct to a GlobalVariableTable.
-On Field Target Struct in Adapter Admin Page u have to fill in the Instance name of this Struct.

     OPTIONAL: You can create a Variable in root of Struct with the exact name -> ioBrokerResync (Not Casesensitiv and not matter which Type) -> Every time this Variable changes his value the Table get resynced in ioBroker.